 Next we are going to connect two 4-wire humbuckers to one push pull potentiometer.
 The on/on dpdt switch section of this potentiometer has two poles, one on the left, and one on the right, so it is easy to solder one pickup's connections to one pole, and the other pickup's connections to the other pole.
-In the example below, when the coil cut switch is turned on, the north coil will be on in the pickup on the left, and the south coil will be on in the pickup on the right.
-If you wanted the north coil to be on in both pickups in the cut position, then each pole would have the same connections, just from two different pickups.
+In the example below, when the coil cut switch is turned on. the north coil will be on in the pickup on the left, and the south coil will be on in the pickup on the right.
+If you wanted the north coil to be on in both pickups in the coil cut position, then each pole would have the same connections, or mirror each other, but each side would be connected to a different pickup.
 By knowing which poles are north and south, you can arrange the coil cut switch to turn on any combination of coils (outside coils on, inside coils on, north coils on, or south coils on).
-Also you can easily mix pickups from different brands and cut them how you want.
-Notice that the pickup on the left has a hot wire that goes out to the lug on the pickup selector switch for that pickup, and the hot wire for the pickup on the right will exit out of the middle lug on the switch and go to its appropriate lug on the pickup selector switch.
+You can easily mix pickups from different brands with this setup.
+Notice that the pickup on the left has a hot wire that exits out to the pickup selector switch, and the hot wire from the pickup on the right, exits out of the middle lug on the toggle switch, and connects to the pickup selector switch.
 The ground wires will go to the volume pot case.
 The diagram below uses the same color codes as a Seymour Duncan pickup.
 Black is the hot wire, green is the ground wire, the red and white wires form the series link, and the bare grey wire goes to ground.